WHAT’S UP! I’m Smiley.

 I am a writer and lover of life.
 I recently published The Quarter-Life Breakthrough, a guide for millennials to find meaningful work.
 I have inspired young professionals and entrepreneurs to have quarter-life breakthroughs and find meaningful work as director of The Bold Academy and emcee/facilitator of the Hive Global Leaders Program.
 I am a StartingBloc Fellow and a mentor for entrepreneurs at StartingBloc, the Dell Summer Social Innovation Lab, and Coolhouse Labs, as well as a volunteer with The Beat Within–which provides writing workshops for incarcerated youth.

 I write stories about purpose-driven millennials who are making a positive impact in their communities.
-My writing has been published in Forbes, Fast Company, GOOD, The Huffington Post, The Hairpin, and Thought Catalog, among others.
+My writing has been published in The Washington Post, Forbes, Fast Company, GOOD, The Huffington Post, The Hairpin, and Thought Catalog, among others.
 I previously worked as special assistant to the director of global operations at the U.S. Peace Corps, represented the agency on President Obama’s Young African Leaders Initiative, and occasionally wrote remarks for the Peace Corps director.

 I have written speeches that have been delivered before audiences at the White House, United Nations, and Peace Corps.
 I’ve also helped purpose-driven tech companies like Asana and ClassDojo tell stories and engage their audience.
 Previously, I worked on numerous independent and studio films.
 I have a BA in film studies from Wesleyan University and I studied at the University of Havana in Cuba.
 The best job I’ve ever had was ice-cream scooper at Herrell’s Ice Cream in Harvard Square, which sadly closed in 2010.